 Note: The motherboard will be listed as Component on the HCL while it requires to run a Oracle HCTS system certification test on it.

-Network, serial I/O, WiFi card and InfiniBand HCA certification require two test machines: a Test
+Network, serial I/O, WiFi card, Ethernet network switch and InfiniBand HCA certification require two test machines: a Test

 Manager system and a System Under Test.